 Auction Record: The auction record for the Monterey week is $38 million achieved by Bonhams at the 2014 Quail Lodge auction for a 1962 Ferrari 250 GTO – the most-expensive car ever sold at public auction.

 The Pebble Beach Auction of Gooding & Co is the official partner of the similarly named Concours d’Elegance.
 The auction is held on Saturday and Sunday evenings – admission is around $40.
-In 2014, Gooding grossed $106 million and in 2013 $113.7 million in two days.
-Both years, Gooding sold 30 cars for over a million dollar each.
+In 2016, Gooding set a new company record earning $129,8 million in sales during the two-day event.
+In 2015, Gooding earned $128 million, in 2014, Gooding grossed $106 million and in 2013 $113.7 million.

 The Monterey sale of RM Sothebys is held in the Portola Hotel & Spa and Monterey Conference Center on Friday and Saturday evening.
 In 2013, RM Auctions grossed $125 million from 125 lots on offer with 26 cars selling for over a million dollars each.
 In 2014, RM Auctions raised the total to a new single-auction record of $143 million, including $88 million in a single day when they auctioneer earned over $20 million per auction hour.
-In 2015, RM Sotheby’s will have a special third auction day for the fabulous cars of The Pinnacle Portfolio.
+In 2015, RM Sotheby’s added a special third auction day for the fabulous cars of The Pinnacle Portfolio and earned a new record $172,7 million.
+In 2016, RM Sotheby’s grossed $118 million from just over 100 cars and set new marque records: a 1955 Jaguar D-Type, 1939 Alfa Romeo 8C 2900 B Lungo Spider and a 1962 Shelby 260 Cobra CSX2000 – the most-expensive American car ever.

 The Quail Lodge sale of Bonhams is held on Friday evening in conjunction with but less exclusive than The Quail, A Motorsports Gathering.
 In 2013, Bonhams achieved more than a million dollars on 10 cars and an auction total of $33 million.
 In 2014, Bonhams sold the most expensive car ever at public auction and grossed $108 million over two sessions.